dannyesaid/AlienDodger/README.md

 2. Keep the executable and dependencies folder in the same directory.
 3. left-right-up-down arrows move the player
 4. Spacebar is to shoot
 5. The score is based on how many seconds you last in the game.
+The score is shown in the top left corner.
 6. More aliens spawn and the aliens get faster the longer that you last.

 Click below for video.